proverma/arrow/docs/arrow_cookbook/README.rst

     (optional) engine is kind of which test runner you want to use according to your test case,default yui testrunner,Arrow also integrate with other test runner ,now yui,mocha,jasmine,qunit is supported
 --engineConfig
-  (optional) the file path to config file or a config string --parallel
+  (optional) the file path to config file or a config string --keepTestReport : (optional) When set to true, the report for each descriptor from previous run will be preserved (If same descriptor is run again though, it will overwrite the previous report). (default: false)
+--parallel
   (optional) test thread count.
 Determines how many tests to run in parallel for current session. (default: 1) Example : --parallel=3 , will run three tests in parallel
 --controller